BRFplus: Other BRM solutions offered by SAP

 BRFplus is positioned as the successor product of an older business rule solution known as BRF (Business Rule Framework).
 For a longer transition phase, both solutions exist in parallel.
-However, an increasing number of SAP applications that used to be based on BRF are constantly migrating to BRFplus.
+However, an increasing number of SAP applications that used to be based on BRF are migrating to BRFplus.

 While BRFplus supports business rules for applications based on the SAP NetWeaver ABAP stack, SAP is offering another product named SAP NetWeaver Business Rules Management (BRM).
 BRM supports business rule modeling for the SAP NetWeaver Java stack.
 Both products do not compete.
 They are available in parallel and can be used in a collaborative approach to deal with use cases where both technology stacks are used in parallel.
 BRFplus comes with a special expression type that helps bridging the gap between the two different technologies.

 Availability

 BRFplus has been delivered to the public with SAP NetWeaver 7.0 Enhancement Package 1 for the first time.
 Being part of SAP NetWeaver, the usage of BRFplus is covered by the "SAP NetWeaver Foundation for Third Party Applications" license, with no additional costs.